Junji Ito's Cat Diary: Yon & Mu: Development and publication

 Best known for his horror manga Tomie, Lovesick Dead, Uzumaki, and Souichi, Ito was approached by his editor to write a manga about cats, after the editor correctly deduced that Ito had recently acquired a cat through a change in his artwork.
 Previously, Ito had drawn cats as frightening but had recently drawn a "very cute" cat in a way that appeared to capture the "essence" of cats, thus convincing the editor.
 Ito used the opportunity to draw on his anecdotes of living with the cats, and his wife advised him on the manga's storyboards and depicting the personalities of the cats.
 Ito's sister asked that her own longhair cat, Ran-chan, be included in the manga, but he did not have the space for it.
 His wife was generally fine with her depiction in the manga, but disliked that Ito drew her stand-in with very small pupils and striped pants.

 Junji Ito's Cat Diary appeared as an intermittent serial in Kodansha's seinen manga magazine Monthly Magazine Z from 26 November 2007 to 26 December 2008.
 Kodansha collected the ten installments into a bound volume and published it on 13 March 2009.
 Kodansha USA announced that it had obtained the manga's license at the 2015 Anime Boston convention, and published the English-language translation in North America on 27 October 2015.
 The English-language edition also included the pieces contributed by Ito and his wife for Teach Me, Michael!
 A Textbook in Support of Feline Disaster Victims (2011), a book which was intended to raise support for cat shelters after the Great Tohoku Earthquake.
 Their contributions consist of Ito's comic, "Yon Went to Heaven," and his wife's letter chronicling the death of Yon from heart failure on 3 February 2011, about a month before the earthquake, and their subsequent grieving.
-Junji Ito's Cat Diary has also been translated into French by Tonkam and Italian by Panini Comics.
+Junji Ito's Cat Diary has also been translated into French by Tonkam, Italian by Panini Comics, and Ukrainian by :uk:Мольфар Комікс.